baoxin/switch2idea/README.md

 2. Switch to the Workspace tab
 3. Configure the IDE paths for your current workspace

-### Q: Does it support other JetBrains IDEs?
+### Q: Does it support WebStorm or other JetBrains IDEs?
-A: Currently, the extension officially supports IntelliJ IDEA, WebStorm, and Android Studio.
-Support for other JetBrains IDEs may be added in future versions.
+A: Starting from version 1.1.0, the extension no longer supports WebStorm.
+It now only supports Android Studio and Xcode.
+Support for other IDEs may be added in future versions.

 ## 📄 License